It’s important for merchants to know about the fees for card payments, also known as ‘merchants fees’.

 Accepting debit and credit cards always has a cost due to the processes and technologies involved.
-The cost of accepting cards varies according to the EFTPOS provider, payment solution, size of business, type of card and more, so explaining merchant fees requires a view of the broader context.
+The costs vary according to the EFTPOS provider, payment solution, size of business, type of card and more, so understanding merchant fees requires a view of the broader context.

-Let’s first start with a basic description of merchant charges, followed by the key characteristics that determine them.
+Let’s start with a basic description of merchant charges and compare the factors that make them vary.

 Merchant fees defined

-What are merchant fees?
-They are the charges that merchants pay per card transaction accepted.
+Merchant fees are the charges merchants pay per card transaction accepted.

-Payment companies may call them transaction fee, merchant service fee or card processing fee (among other names).
-Each of these terms sometimes refers to only a part of the full merchant fee structure.
+Payment companies may call them transaction fee, merchant service fee or card processing fee, and the term may only describe one fee out of a whole pricing structure.

 The pricing structure of a merchant’s fees varies greatly and depends on the following: